 Under the Investment Company Act of 1940, as amended, consummation of the transaction will result in the automatic termination of the investment management contract between each Putnam Fund and Putnam Management and any related sub-management and sub-advisory contracts, where applicable.
-In anticipation of this automatic termination, on June 23, 2023, the Board of Trustees of the Putnam Funds approved a new investment management contract between each Putnam Fund and Putnam and sub-advisory contracts, if applicable).
+In anticipation of this automatic termination, on June 23, 2023, the Board of Trustees of the Putnam Funds approved a new investment management contract between each Putnam Fund and Putnam Management (and new sub-management and sub-advisory contracts, if applicable).

-On November 17, 2023, the fund's shareholders approved the new investment management contract with Putnam Management and the new sub-management contract for the fund between Putnam Management and PIL, each to take effect upon the consummation of the transaction.
-The terms of the new investment management and sub-management contracts are substantially similar to those of the previous investment management and sub-management contracts, and the fee rates payable under the new investment management and sub-management contracts are the same as the fee rates under the previous investment management and sub-management contracts.
+On October 20, 2023, the fund's shareholders approved the new investment management contract with Putnam Management, the new sub-management contract for the fund between Putnam Management and PIL and the new sub-advisory contract for the fund among Putnam Management, PIL, and PAC, each to take effect upon the consummation of the transaction.
+The terms of the new investment management, sub-management and sub-advisory contracts are substantially similar to those of the previous investment management, sub-management and sub-advisory contracts, and the fee rates payable under the new investment management, sub-management and sub-advisory contracts are the same as the fee rates under the previous investment management, sub-management and sub-advisory contracts.